stefanogali/panini-cake/README.md

 The current menu name is main-menu, but you can give any name in your Shopify admin and change the .env variable accordingly.

-### Metafields
+## Metafields

 This template also supports custom fields if you wish to add your own extra sections for pages and products, directly editable from your Shopify dashboard.

 Go to the [Shopify app store](https://apps.shopify.com/) and add ACF: Metafields Custom Fields.
 Familiarize yourself with it a bit.

 Once you are done start creating your custom metafields.
-Curently this theme supports metafileds on the about and contacts pages, you can specify what you want to retrieve in the metafields array inside those pages.
+Currently this theme supports metafileds on the about and contacts pages, you can specify what you want to retrieve in the metafields array inside those pages.